-Prejudice has a hard life.
-Beliefs, as much as they please society and validate a certain way of life, spread very quickly.
+Prejudice is hard to live with.
+Beliefs, however much they please society and validate a certain way of life, spread very quickly.
 Those concerning wine and health in France are no exception.
 Is wine good for your health?
 Can we drink it if we are a sportsman?
 Indeed, some red wine compounds would be beneficial for health.
-Some also claim that they would improve the physical performance of athletes and allow for better heart conditions, among other things.
-So, scientific beliefs or truths?
-Let us return to these statements about wine and sport.
+Some also claim that they would improve the physical performance of sportsmen and women and allow, among other things, better cardiac conditions.
+So, beliefs or scientific truths?
+Let's come back to these assertions about wine and sport.

 Many articles have interpreted from this study that a glass of red wine is equivalent to one hour of sport.
 This interpretation is wrong for several reasons:

-The conclusion that a glass of wine is equivalent to an hour of sport and simply wrong.
-The only conclusion of this study is that a diet with a very high content of Resveratrol combined with a sporting activity can improve physical conditions... in rats!
+The conclusion that one glass of wine is equivalent to one hour of sport is simply wrong.
+The only conclusion of this study is that a diet with a very high content of Resveratrol associated with sports activity can improve physical conditions... in rats!

 This belief, which dates back to the 1990s, is increasingly being challenged.
 It is based on the famous French Paradox, highlighted by American medical studies.
-The population of southwestern France, despite a diet very rich in saturated fats of animal origin, had a lower rate of cardiovascular disease than other populations.
-This study was surprising considering the theory that the consumption of saturated fats was responsible for cardiovascular disease.
-And since we had to find an explanation: the consumption of red wine!
+The population of south-western France, despite a diet very rich in saturated fats of animal origin, had a lower rate of cardiovascular disease than other populations.
+This study was surprising in light of the theory that the consumption of saturated fats was responsible for cardiovascular disease.
+And since an explanation had to be found: the consumption of red wine!

-Since then, many studies, more or less serious, have examined the effects of polyphenols, Resveratrol and antioxidants contained in red wine.
-The results are contradictory and the debate on this point is very controversial.
+Since then, many studies, more or less serious, have looked into the effects of polyphenols, Resveratrol and antioxidants in red wine.
+The results are contradictory and the debate is very controversial on this point.

-What we need to learn from this debate Some compounds in red wine, polyphenols, Resveratrol and antioxidants, could be good for the heart, by promoting blood flow, reducing inflammation, reducing lipid oxidation or dilating vessels.
-But there are other compounds in wine that should not be omitted, especially alcohol: is it also good for the heart?
+What should be remembered from this debate: certain compounds contained in red wine, polyphenols, Resveratrol and antioxidants, could be good for the heart, promoting blood fluidity, reducing inflammation, decreasing lipid oxidation or dilating vessels.
+But there are other compounds in wine that should not be omitted and in particular alcohol: is it also good for the heart?

-This statement is based on several studies: the University of Alberta Canadian study and a Czech study in 2012.
+This statement is based on several studies: the Canadian study from the University of Alberta and a Czech study conducted in 2012.

-According to these studies, it is not the consumption of red wine alone that improves the subjects' lipid profiles, but the combination with regular physical activity.
+According to these studies, it is not the consumption of red wine alone that improves the lipid profiles of the subjects, but the combination with regular physical activity.

 Many doctors recognize the positive effects of red wine.
-However, it alone does not make it possible to maintain good health.
-So wine and sports?
-Yes, but mostly sports!
+However, red wine alone does not maintain good health.
+So wine and sport?
+Yes, but especially sport!

-Red wine monopolizes debates on health and sport, but what about white wines, rosé wines and champagnes?
-Studies on these products are much less controversial and indeed much less numerous.
+Red wine monopolises the debates on health and sport, but what about white wines, rosé wines and champagnes?
+Studies on these products are much less controversial and in fact much less numerous.
 Quite simply because they do not contain the famous sought-after and beneficial molecules of red wine.
 Polyphenols, Resveratrol and antioxidants are present in very low doses in these wines.

-However, there are no more calories in these wines than in red wines!
-On average, count between 80 and 90 calories per 100 mL of wine regardless of colour.
+For all that, there are no more calories in these wines than in red wines!
+On average, count between 80 and 90 calories per 100 mL of wine whatever the colour.

-Our advice : Wine is above all a product of pleasure.
-Some compounds can be positive for the body.
-At moderate doses, it is likely not to affect the physical abilities of athletes.
-But let's not pretend he's improving them!
+Our advice: Wine is above all a product of pleasure.
+Certain compounds can be positive for the organism.
+At moderate doses, it is likely that it does not affect the physical capacities of sportsmen and women.
+But let's not pretend that it improves them!
 Drink moderately for pleasure, and if you want to consume the famous polyphenols, Resveratrol and antioxidants... eat grapes without moderation!